Symbolicate JavaScript Stack Traces with the OpenTelemetry Collector

 Google Cloud Storage Store

-Optionally, you can load source files from a Google Cloud Storage (GCS) bucket.
+Optionally, you can load source maps from a Google Cloud Storage (GCS) bucket.
 Add to your OpenTelemetry Collector configuration:

 processors: